Chart Color Schemes

 Everton Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely influencing this region.
-Major initiatives include Arana Hills Plaza Ambience Upgrade, Hills Quarter Everton Hills, The Quarry by Frasers Property Keperra, and Arana Central.
-Relevant projects are detailed below.
+AreaSearch has identified 13 projects likely affecting this region.
+Notable ones are Arana Hills Plaza Ambience Upgrade, Hills Quarter Everton Hills, The Quarry by Frasers Property Keperra, and Arana Central.
+Further details on the most relevant projects are provided below.

 Professional plan users can use the search below to filter and access additional projects.